 Obviously the answer is not to stop wearing sunscreen.
 It’s to look for sunscreens that feature zinc and titanium dioxide as the active ingredients.
 It’s important to do your own research (I love the EWG.ORG/SKINDEEP database to see how toxic products are) and make the best choices for you and your family.

 Countersun, Beautycounter’s safer sun care line, contains physical blocking sunscreen (using non-nano zinc oxide).
 The Countersun products do not contain chemicals (like oxybenzone) known to damage the coral reefs.
-Plus, not only do they protect against UVA rays (aging) and UVB rays (burning), but blue light as well.
+Plus, as broad spectrum natural sunscreens, not only do they protect against UVA rays (aging) and UVB rays (burning), but blue light as well.

 Conventional chemical sunscreens might protect you from the sun, but you’re also applying a lot of unnecessary chemicals to your skin, many of which are banned in other countries and not regulated in the U.S. Beautycounter always excludes 1,800+ potentially harmful ingredients from all of their products – known as The Never List.

-Why We Love Countersun + How We Use It
+Why We Love Beautycounter’s Sunscreens + How We Use Them

-The Lotion – a classic lotion that is thick and easy to spread.
+The Lotion – a classic lotion / sunscreen cream that is thick and easy to spread.
 It almost has a whipped texture so it won’t run down your legs.
 I use it for kids legs and on smaller areas of my body (like my neck).
+It’s also water-resistant for up to 40 minutes.

 The Stick – this is great for kids’ faces and necks.
-The cocoa butter-infused stick won’t run into eyes.
+The shea butter, coconut oil, and cocoa butter-infused stick won’t run into eyes.
 It does leave a little bit of a white cast, but it’s not going to turn their whole face white.
 I like that you can sort of see where you have already covered to make sure you don’t miss a spot!
 I use it on myself when I’m reapplying on the beach or at the pool.

-The Mist – this is a spray-on zinc that you do have to rub in, but the spray distributes a mist across your arms, legs, and back so that it’s super fast and easy to rub in.
+The Mist – this is a spray-on zinc that you do have to rub in, but the spray distributes a mist across your arms, legs, and back so that it’s super fast and easy to rub in and my favorite body sunscreen.
 It also has a dryer texture, so your hands aren’t greasy after.
 (The worst part of sunscreen if you ask me!)
 I use the mist all of over my body and sometimes on kids’ legs or backs if they don’t wear a rash guard.
 Plus, it’s a non-aerosol spray – thumbs up.
+It is moisturizing and not too drying thanks to sunflower seed oil.
+The mist is water resistant for up to 80 minutes, so it’s a great choice for the beach.

 The Tinted Mist – this is the same as above but with a tint to it so there is zero white cast.
 It’s kind of like foundation for your skin, and gives you a smooth look.
-It’s also great for people who want to avoid the lightening that is typical with the white mist.
+It’s also great for people who want to avoid the lightening that is typical with the white mist, and it’s great for diverse skin tones.
 I would not wear white while you use this, and it will rub off before it soaks in (kind of like foundation would).
 Use with caution.

 From top to bottom: 1) face, 2) stick, 3) lotion, 4) mist.